Activities and Clubs

 ISI Inspection Report 2014

-Tuesday afternoons are set aside for Activities.
+Tuesday and Friday afternoons are set aside for Activities.
 These range from Chess to Bee-Keeping, from Archaeology to Gardening and from Bridge to Pottery.
 Activities out of school might include rock climbing, caving, kayaking, camping, raft-building, navigation and survival skills.
 Residential trips take place several times in the year, in the UK and abroad.
 Boys in their final year visit Ypres and the surrounding area at the start of the Autumn term.

 We take this aspect of life at School very seriously.
 It is often the case that boys discover some unknown or undeveloped talent while taking part in an activity.
 Success here can lead not only to a new line of interest, but also to enhanced self-belief and self-confidence.
 The huge range on offer means that there is always an acivity of interest to every boy in the school, and tutors will ensure that boys do not pass up the opportunity to sample as many of them as possible.
 In addition to the Tuesday afternoon slot, many off-site activities take place at the weekend.